-Included in the Loans and Advances for specific projects is \$6,081,000 for advances from the Greater Orlando Aviation Authority, the City of Orlando and Orange County for the extension of Goldenrod Road.
+Included in the Loans and Advances for specific projects is \$5,654,000 for advances from the Greater Orlando Aviation Authority, the City of Orlando and Orange County for the extension of Goldenrod Road.
 The extension is a non-System project, and revenues from this project are utilized solely to pay expenses for the extension and to reimburse the funding partners, including CFX, for their original contribution to the project.

-Note 6 - Leases
+NOTE 6 - LEASES

-Operating Leases - CFX leases excess capacity of the Fiber Optic Network (FON) to Embarg Florida, Inc. The original historic cost of this FON of \$19,172,000 is not depreciated because its expected life exceeds 100 years.
+Operating Leases - CFX leases excess capacity of the Fiber Optic Network (FON) to Sprint Communications Company L.P.
+The original historic cost of this FON of \$19,172,000 is not depreciated because its expected life exceeds 100 years.
 This is a ten-year lease with three five-year renewal options.
 The annual rate of \$464,640, adjusted annually by the local Consumer Price Index, is presented as miscellaneous nonoperating revenues.
-If CFX terminates this agreement because of licensee's (Embarq's) default, the licensee shall pay CFX, as liquidated damages, an amount equal to the minimum total fees and charges for the remaining agreement term.
+If CFX terminates this agreement because of licensee's (Sprint's) default, the licensee shall pay CFX, as liquidated damages, an amount equal to the minimum total fees and charges for the remaining agreement term.
 There is no termination clause for the licensee except by default of CFX.
-The first five-year renewal was executed at the end of fiscal year 2011.
-The minimum future rentals for the remaining 11 months is \$425,920.
+The second five-year renewal was executed at the end of fiscal year 2016.
+The minimum future rentals for the next five years are \$464,640 per year for four years and \$425,920 for the fifth year, for a total of \$2,284,480.

 CFX leases a building located at 525 South Magnolia Ave., Orlando, FL to Women's Care Florida LLC.
 The assessed value of the building is \$3,100,000.
-This is a ten-year, seven-month lease that terminates at midnight on June 15, 2021.
-The lease requires a 360-day notice by the tenant for termination and cannot be submitted until October 1, 2015.
-The minimum CFX would receive on this lease would be \$273,673 for fiscal year 2016 and \$100,894 for fiscal year 2017 for a total of \$374,567.
-If CFX decides to terminate the lease in fiscal year 2016, it will be obligated to pay the tenant \$261,624 for improvements and fixtures that were installed by the tenant at the commencement of the lease.
+This is a ten-year seven-month lease that terminates at midnight on June 15, 2021.
+The lease requires a 360-day notice by the tenant for termination.
+The minimum CFX would receive on this lease would be \$303,058 for fiscal year 2017.
+If CFX decides to terminate the lease in fiscal year 2017, it will be obligated to pay the tenant \$209,299 for improvements and fixtures that were installed by the tenant at the commencement of the lease.